 Tango and Romanticism

-Romanticism is a cultural and artistic movement that emerged in the late 18th century in celebration of the human spirit, emphasizing emotion, imagination, heroism, romance, and idealism.
-This movement arose as a response to the dehumanizing effects of industrialization, which prioritized mechanization and efficiency over the intricacies of human experience.
-Romanticism sought to reclaim the depth of human connection, the beauty of individual expression, and the power of emotions.
-Its influence on literature, art, and culture has been both enduring and transformative.
+Romanticism is a cultural and artistic movement that emerged in the late 18th century to celebrate the human spirit, emphasizing emotion, imagination, heroism, romance, and idealism.
+It arose as a response to the dehumanizing effects of industrialization, which prioritized mechanization and efficiency over the complexities of the human condition.
+Romanticism sought to reclaim the depth of humanity, the beauty of human experience, and the power of emotions.
+Its enduring influence on literature, art, and culture has been both transformative and timeless.

-In our postmodern world, where the focus often shifts towards modernity, technology, and superficiality rather than humanity and authenticity, the principles of Romanticism hold even greater significance.
-This is particularly true for tango, a dance form inherently intertwined with the expression of longing, connection, and the intricate relationship between the two sexes.
-Tango was created not merely as a form of entertainment, but as a deeply expressive medium for the yearnings and desires that lie at the core of human experience.
-Tango captures the essence of romanticism, making it a dance of dreams, aspirations, and emotional connection.
-(See Tango Is the Search for a Dream.)
+In our postmodern world, where modernity, technology, and superficial impressions often take precedence, the principles of Romanticism hold even greater relevance.
+This is particularly evident in tango, a dance intrinsically tied to the expression of longing, emotion, and connection.
+Tango was not created solely for entertainment but as a deeply expressive medium for the yearnings, desires, dreams, and aspirations that lie at the core of human experience—capturing the very essence of Romanticism (see Tango Is the Search for a Dream).

-Critics often lament that certain tango performances have devolved into mere displays of gymnastics or acrobatics, where the focus is on physical prowess and spectacle rather than the intimate, emotional connection that defines true tango.
-While gymnastics and acrobatics are impressive in their own right, they emphasize technical skill, strength, and entertainment value.
-In contrast, tango is fundamentally about the relationship between the partners - their connection, emotional interaction, and the communication of feelings.
-Tango is evocative of a beautiful romance, mirroring the dynamics of a real-life relationship where the two partners face all kinds of challenges but remain united, connected, supportive, and inseparable.
-At its core, tango is imbued with the spirit of romanticism, standing in stark contrast to the athletic spectacle of gymnastics and acrobatics.
-Tango dancers, therefore, should focus on the human spirit and experience, placing emphasis on relationship, connection, emotion, and the communication of feelings, rather than on the execution of physical tricks (see The Conceptional Beauty of Tango).
+Critics frequently lament that certain tango performances have devolved into displays of gymnastics or acrobatics, prioritizing physical spectacle over the emotional intimacy that defines true tango.
+While gymnastics and acrobatics showcase impressive technical skill and entertainment value, they lack the essence of tango, which is fundamentally about the relationship between partners—their connection, emotional interplay, and the communication of feelings.
+Tango is evocative of a beautiful romance, where the two partners face all kinds of challenges but remain united, connected, supportive, and inseparable.
+At its heart, tango is imbued with the spirit of Romanticism, standing in stark contrast to the athletic spectacle of gymnastics or acrobatics.
+Instead of focusing outwardly on physical tricks, tango dancers should turn inward to emphasize the human spirit, connection, intimacy, and emotional expression (see The Conceptional Beauty of Tango).

-If romanticism is stripped from tango, what remains is merely a sport or a show - a hollow performance devoid of the emotional richness and depth that defines the dance.
-Unfortunately, in a culture increasingly dominated by games over classics, sports over arts, and technologies over humanity, tango risks losing its essence.
-Many individuals raised in this culture exhibit a lack of depth and lasting quality, focusing only on flashy forms and constantly seeking change and novelty without appreciating the substance that makes tango timeless.
+When stripped of these elements, tango becomes merely a sport or a show—a hollow performance devoid of its emotional depth and richness.
+Sadly, in a culture increasingly dominated by games over classics, sports over art, and technology over humanity, tango risks losing its essence.
+Many individuals raised in such a culture tend to prioritize form over substance, constantly seeking novelty and change without appreciating the timeless qualities that give tango its lasting beauty.

-To preserve the classic beauty of tango, it is imperative that we infuse more romanticism into our teaching and dancing.
-This means prioritizing simplicity and naturalness, valuing elegance over flashy tricks, and striving to convey genuine emotions and feelings through the dance.
-While fashion trends may come and go, romanticism is a timeless aspect of our humanity.
-It endures, waiting to be rekindled, and when brought to life in tango, it transforms the dance into a powerful expression of human connection and emotion that resonates across time (see Embracing Elegance).
+To preserve tango's classic beauty, we must rekindle the Romantic spirit in our teaching and dancing.
+This means embracing simplicity and naturalness, valuing elegance over flashy displays, and striving to convey authentic emotions through the dance.
+While fashion trends may come and go, Romanticism is a timeless facet of our humanity.
+It endures, waiting to be revived.
+When brought to life in tango, Romanticism transforms the dance into a profound expression of human connection and emotion, resonating powerfully across time (see Embracing Elegance).

 November 28, 2011